bartfeenstra/betty/README.md

 ### The desktop application

-You can [download](https://github.com/bartfeenstra/betty/releases) Betty as Mac OS and Windows desktop applications.
+You can [download](https://github.com/bartfeenstra/betty/releases) Betty as macOS and Windows desktop applications.

 If you have installed Betty as a command line application, run `betty gui` to launch the desktop